LocuraDU/SM-Locura-Truck-Series/SM-Locura-T450-Chassis-Cab/README.md

 # Information
-Our smallest T-Series truck in a chassis cab configuration for all your building needs.
+Our smallest T-Series truck the T450 in a chassis cab configuration for all your building needs.

 # Preview
 ![Image of Screen](image.png?raw=true)